Terry Silver: Season 4

-Silver rejects Kreese's initial request for him to rejoin Cobra Kai and hangs up his phone call.
+Silver rejects Kreese's initial request to rejoin Cobra Kai due to his resentment towards Kreese for abandoning him after their loss in the 1985 All-Valley Tournament.
 When Kreese crashes a party at Silver's beach house, he tells him that Johnny and Daniel have joined forces.
-However, Silver still refuses to help and admits to being addicted to cocaine in the 1980s and realizes the absurdity of his plan to terrorize Daniel and Miyagi in 1985.
-He says that after the 1985 All-Valley Tournament, he hit rock bottom, lost his business and went into rehab and therapy to turn his life around.
-He is now in a relationship with Cheyenne Hamidi, whom he is helping to release a Mindfulness app and has made a living investing in firms.
-Silver has even gone so far as to remove his cobra tattoo on his ribcage to remove all traces of his association with Cobra Kai.
+Silver still refuses to help, admitting the absurdity of his scheme to seek revenge against Daniel in 1985.
+Silver tells Kreese that after Cobra Kai's loss at the 1985 All-Valley Tournament, he rebuilt his fortune and developed a calmer outlook.
+Silver is now in a relationship with Cheyenne Hamidi and is helping her to release a mindfulness app.

-However, Kreese's unexpected reappearance into Silver's life eventually causes him to regress back to his old ways.
-Remembering his promise to Kreese and convinced that he cannot escape his past, Silver abandons Cheyenne and agrees to return to Cobra Kai.
-However, Silver states that he wants to do things differently to avoid repeating their previous failure.
+Kreese's reappearance in Silver's life causes him to regress back to his old ways.
+Convinced he cannot escape his past, Silver abandons Cheyenne and agrees to return to Cobra Kai, but tells Kreese they must avoid their previous mistakes.
 Following a confrontation between Cobra Kai and Miyagi-do/Eagle Fang, Kreese and Silver visit Miyagi-do so that Silver can reintroduce himself to Daniel and Johnny and to reaffirm their agreement to halt hostilities before the tournament.
-Although Silver apologizes to Daniel for his past actions, Daniel forces the duo to leave as he remembers the ways in which Silver had deceived him.
+Although Silver tries to manipulate Daniel by apologizing for his past actions, Daniel forces the duo to leave.
 Insulted by Daniel's dismissiveness, Silver becomes more determined to win.